 "Just thought I'd ask."

 "Well I just thought I'd tell ya."
-Jonathan shifted his weight to his other foot, leaning in similar manner to his friend.
+Jonathan shifted his weight to his other foot, leaning against the wall in similar fashion.

-They continued to observe the eerie shadows from the lights several miles away in silence.
-Patrick knew he should be watching the street more carefully, as was his duty for that night, but he was too enthralled with the spinning rhythms of the lights in the distance.
-The sirens continued to blare, but their length from the Raptor's home merely proved to fill in as the background noise against the unusually still city.
+They continued to observe the eerie shadows from the lights in silence.
+Patrick was supposed to be watching the streets, but in that moment he couldn't find it within himself to focus.
+He was too enthralled with the spinning rhythms of the lights in the distance.
+The sirens continued to blare, but they were too far away from the Raptor's home to make any real commotion.
+Tonight, it merely proved to be background noise against the unusually still city.

 "Keep sharp, bro," Jonathan said suddenly, as he moved back a few steps towards the open door.
-"This'll be most likely when someone's gonna come in."
+"Until we hear back about the Sharks, they might still try to do something… stupid."